williamlamjy/mTracker/docs/DeveloperGuide.md

 It is a basic java class containing private string attributes of frequently used display texts.
 As detailed by the UML diagrams in the other sections above, many other parser and command classes utilize the methods contained in `TextUi` to display instructions on the console for required user input.
-Hence, most other classes of this program are moderately coupled with the `TextUi` class as they are dependent on the methods of this class for their proper interaction with the user.
+Hence, most other classes of this program are dependent on the methods of this `TextUi` class for their proper interaction with the user.

 Thus, the `TextUi` class is highly-cohesive as it contains all the user text display methods for the various classes in itself.
 This enhances maintainability as only this class has to be modified to achieve a small change in the desired texted or instruction to be displayed by various classes, and increases reusability of the module as all aspects of texts or instruments to be displayed on the console have been localized.

 Moreover, the following sequence diagram explains `TextUi`'s interaction with an `Instrument` class.
-This primarily occurs when the
+This primarily occurs with the calling of the
-`displayInstrument()` method is called when the user wishes to list out all instruments of the watchlist:
+`displayInstrument()` method when the user wishes to list out all instruments of the watchlist:

 <>